jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 ----

-The problem with this solution is that the ``text`` :ref:`function<what is a function?>` does not care about what it gets, it always returns ``'I received: hello'`` when called.
+The problem with this solution is that the ``text`` :ref:`function<what is a function?>` does not care about what it gets, it always returns ``'I got: hello'`` when called.
 I want it to return the value it gets as part of the message.

 * I add a new :ref:`assertion<what is an assertion?>` to ``test_passing_a_string`` in ``test_telephone.py``